joaquimafn/neo-financial-api/README.md

 2. **Dynamic Attribute Calculation**: Each character class has different formulas for calculating attack and speed modifiers based on base attributes.

+3. **Battle System Implementation**: Created a battle system that dynamically determines turn order based on character speed and calculates damage based on character attack modifiers.

-3. **Testing Complexity**: Resolved controller testing issues where mocks weren't functioning correctly.
-The solution involved:
+4. **Testing Complexity**: Resolved controller testing issues by implementing comprehensive mocks and test scenarios.
-   - Restructuring mocks to improve test isolation
-   - Implementing temporary substitutions of original controller functions
-   - Ensuring proper restoration after each test
-   - Fixing verification of mock function calls

 All features were implemented following good programming practices, with high test coverage (>95%) and proper documentation.